-We have audited the accompanying consolidated statements of financial position of Gamida Cell Ltd. (the "Company") and its subsidiary as of December 31, 2018 and 2017, the related consolidated statements of comprehensive loss, changes in equity, and cash flows, for each of the three years in the period ended December 31, 2018, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company and its subsidiary at December 31, 2018 and 2017, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2018, in conformity with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board.
+We have audited the accompanying consolidated statements of the financial position of Gamida Cell Ltd. and its subsidiary (the "Company") and as of December 31, 2020 and 2019 and the related consolidated statements of comprehensive loss, changes in equity, and cash flows, for each of the three years ended December 31, 2020 and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2020 and 2019, and the results of their operations and cash flows for the three years ended December 31, 2020, in conformity with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board.